 This is a sign that your DHCP is disabled.

 In some printers, the status sheet printout would say that the DHCP is disabled.

 If you encounter any of these, please go to the enabling DHCP guide first.

 What is the best layout for my hardware?

 Are you currently completing your hardware system?
 We’re here to help.

 If you haven't already, you might want to set up your printers for production printing.

 Did you know that you can change the layout of your POS?
-Learn all about customising your POS layout.
+Customise your POS layout now!